PatchMixolydic/laria/README.md

 Currently, Laria is a very early work in progress, so it is almost definitely not ready for production use.
-The codebase may be quite messy, as the project is currently in the prototyping phase, and many oddities may be placeholders or prototypes.
+The codebase may be quite messy, as the project is currently in the prototyping phase.
+Many oddities are likely placeholders or prototypes.

 The \[projected] syntax of Laria currently borrows (:P) heavily from Rust.